Equality, Diversity and Inclusion

 • To compile and share data at a sectoral level in relation to EDI;

-• To liaise as required with the HEA Centre of Excellence for Gender Equality or similar equality entities;
+• To liaise as required with the HEA Centre of Excellence for Equality, Diversity and Inclusion or similar equality entities;

 • To support members’ own implementation activities where appropriate;